 The Republic of Hungary is a parliamentary republic in Central Europe with a population of approximately 10 million inhabitants.
 Since it became a democracy in 1990, it followed typical patterns of a transition society and economy.
-Whilst the Hungarian economy has seen consistent growth since 1993 it still struggles with difficulties in terms of unemployment, the low activity rate of the working age population, high deficit in the national budget and growing socio-economic inequalities in the society.
+Whilst the Hungarian economy has seen consistent growth since 1993 it still struggles with difficulties in terms of unemployment, the low activity rate of the working age population, high deficit in the national budget and growing socioeconomic inequalities in the society.
+Life expectancy at birth in Hungary was 75.7 years in 2015, up from 71.9 years in 2000.
+Large gaps exist in life expectancy between men and women, with men living on average nearly seven

-The issue of health inequalities is one that has been examined for a considerable amount of time in Hungary.
+The issue of health inequalities has been in the consciousnesses of policy makers in Hungary for the past three decades.
 Research on health inequalities commenced in the early 1980’s and in 1988 the first Public Health Strategy was published which stated tackling health inequalities as one of its priorities.
 However, despite the high level of awareness, the overall policy response to the issue remains slow.
 The new Hungarian Government has declared that health is one of its five key values, however due to the economic crisis the health budget has been severely cut and the focus on current health discussions has been streamlined onto hospitals and care, and the nationalization of Institutions.
+Health spending per capita is among the lowest across the EU, and only about half the EU average (EUR 1 428 per capita in Hungary compared to the EU average of EUR 2 797).
+Only two-thirds of health spending in Hungary is publicly funded (compared to nearly

 An overview of policy responses addressing health inequalities in can be found in our Policy Database.